MorganDean464/JT67MOD-Shop/README.md

 * Ask for a download link;
 * Hound the developer for the download link;
 * Manipulate the developers to give you the download link;
-* Upload it somewhere that's not authorized by the developers.